Earth’s core is leaking, scientists say | KRDO

 The answer may begin as far back as the big bang, which, when it created the universe, also released an abundance of hydrogen and helium.
 These elements were incorporated into the formation of galaxies over time.

 Scientists believe our solar system formed 4.5 billion years ago within a solar nebula.
-As the dust cloud collapsed in a supernova, the resulting material formed a spinning disk that eventually gave rise to our sun and the planets, according to NASA.
+As the dust cloud collapsed from a nearby supernova event, the resulting material formed a spinning disk that eventually gave rise to our sun and the planets, according to NASA.

 Helium inherited from the solar nebula likely became locked in Earth’s core as the planet formed, making the core a reservoir of noble gases.
 As helium-3 leaked from the core, it ascended to the surface through the mantle in the form of magma plumes that eventually erupted on Baffin Island.